ujr/swtools/doc/Tools.md

 is straightforward, especially because the concept of standard input and output is native to C.

+The *copy* tool was amended to accept optional arguments that specify an input file (must exist) and on output file (will be created or truncated); it therefore subsumes *makecopy* from the book (pp. 83-85).

 Counting Bytes, Words, Lines
 ----------------------------